7 British Etiquette Rules Americans Need to Adopt

 Offer guests a beverage right away

 You’ll probably never enter a U.K. home without the host immediately asking if you want a cup of tea or water.
 Offering a drink is good manners in the United States, too, but people tend to forget or wait until they get one themselves.
 Don’t make it your thirsty guests’ responsibility to ask for a drink—offer a beverage as soon as they’re inside.
-Find more tricks to make guests more comfortable.
+Here are some more little etiquette rules you really should always be following.

 Always say “please”